DreymaR/BigBagKbdTrix/README.md

 	- Take out everything except the content of the 'main' tag into default.html.
 	- Take out header in a separate 'include'
 	- Figure out a way to edit some portion of the default.html per page basis
+- Switch the places of the menu and Platforms icons so that when opening the menu, the icon doesn't have to move all across the screen -> increases animation smoothness.
+- Implement platform boxes at the appropriate places.
+- Fix the popup that shows during the first website visit.
+- Change the style of spoilers so that they're more visible.
+- Smaller logo.

 HTML observations